 1. Melbourne Crown Towers: Crystal Club Lounge

-Amenities included are complimentary breakfast, light snacks and evening canapés and pre-dinner drinks.
-Breakfast offers range of hot food and continental pastries as well as made-to-order items like perfectly cooked Eggs Benedict.
+Amenities included are complimentary breakfast, light snacks, and evening canapés and pre-dinner drinks.
+Breakfast offers a range of hot food and continental pastries as well as made-to-order items like perfectly cooked Eggs Benedict.

 The light afternoon snacks are particularly good with afternoon tea, delicious cupcakes, chocolate éclairs, mini cheesecakes, macaroons as well as scones with jam and cream and, of course, tea and coffee.

-The evening pre-dinner drinks also includes a full all-you-can-eat buffet, so you can have a cocktail or champagne with delicious sushi, cheeses, antipasto and breads as well as hot food like Asian pork belly and vegetable samosas.
+The evening pre-dinner drinks also include a full all-you-can-eat buffet, so you can have a cocktail or champagne with delicious sushi, cheeses, antipasto, and bread as well as hot food like Asian pork belly and vegetable samosas.

-Guests have the opportunity to enhance their experience at Crown Towers Melbourne and purchase access to the Crystal Club during their stay for $210 per couple OR get access absolutely free by booking with our luxury travel concierge.
+Guests have the opportunity to enhance their experience at Crown Towers Melbourne and purchase access to the Crystal Club during their stay for $210 USD per couple.

 2. InterContinental Melbourne: Club Lounge

-Breakfast is served daily 6.30am to 10.30am with a full buffet selection featuring freshly brewed barista coffee, fresh juices and fruit, pastries and bakery items, cured meats and cheese, gourmet yoghurt and cereals, hot dishes on the buffet, and eggs to order.
+Breakfast is served daily from 6:30 – 10:30 am with a full buffet selection featuring freshly brewed barista coffee, fresh juices and fruit, pastries and bakery items, cured meats and cheese, gourmet yogurt and cereals, hot dishes on the buffet, and eggs to order.

-Afternoon tea is served daily from 2.00pm to 4.00pm with a tempting array of savoury treats and sweet delicacies, served with gourmet teas and barista coffee.
+Afternoon tea is served daily from 2:00 – 4:00 pm with a tempting array of savory treats and sweet delicacies, served with gourmet teas and barista coffee.

-In the evenings between 5:30pm and 7:30pm, guests can enjoy canapés and drinks in the Club InterContinental lounge, choosing from sparkling, red and white wine, beers and spirits, matched to a selection of uniquely Melbourne dishes.
+In the evenings between 5:30 – 7:30 pm, guests can enjoy canapés and drinks in the Club InterContinental lounge, choosing from sparkling, red and white wine, beers, and spirits, matched to a selection of uniquely Melbourne dishes.

 The canapés are good and there is also a small buffet if you would like something more, but you will probably need to eat out as the offering isn’t overly filling.
 This lounge is undoubtedly lovely and one of the best executive lounges in Melbourne but the evening food array is a little lacking.